 Becoming a Millionaire at 40

 Our early 30s were all about going all in to pay down our non-mortgage debt.
 For us, this mainly consisted of student loan debt.
-Of the nearly $200,000 in debt, around $100,000 was mortgage debt, and the rest were student loans, car payments, and other smaller debts (credit cards, cell phones, etc.).
+Of the nearly $200,000 in debt, around $100,000 was mortgage debt; the rest were student loans, car payments, and other smaller debts (credit cards, cell phones, etc.).
 This period also coincided with an increase in our family income.

 We lived off my income for those first few years and used my wife’s teaching salary to pay off our other debt.
-Then, after about two years, we did something that we probably shouldn’t have.
+Then, after about two years, we did something we probably shouldn’t have.
 We were refinancing our mortgage to get a better interest rate.
 At that time, we had about $33,000 in non-mortgage debt remaining.

 As we headed into my mid-30s, we were financially in a much better position.
 With debt decreasing and income increasing, we went from being buried in debt to having space to start saving and investing.
 Now our attention turned to our next moves, which consisted of three potential options: